Frederick-S/restpie/DEVELOPMENT.md

 Unit tests for components follow the same pattern.

-The structure for smoke tests is explained in the smoke testing package: [`packages/insomnia-smoke-test`](packages/insomnia-smoke-test).
+The structure for smoke tests is explained in the smoke testing package: [`packages/restpie-smoke-test`](packages/restpie-smoke-test).

 ## Technical Debt

-This is just a brief summary of Insomnium's current technical debt.
+This is just a brief summary of RestPie's current technical debt.

 - Loading large responses (~20 MB) can crash the app on weaker hardware.
 - Bundling `libcurl` (native module) has caused many weeks of headaches trying to get builds working across Windows, Mac, and Linux.
 More expertise here is definitely needed.